kioneta/Parsing/README.md

 3. Link to picture
 4. Volume

-And saves to excel file:
+And saves to excel file on your Desktop:
 ![image](https://github.com/kioneta/Parsing/assets/110675077/8e707982-7bed-43bb-b064-6c69281cd28f)